michaela10c/irleed_learning/README.md

 ### Visitation

 - minor variation only
-- no clear behavioral decomposition
+- no distinct behavioral modes

 ---

 ## Final Conclusion

-- reward recovery works
+- reward recovery is strong
-- expertise (beta) is not identifiable
+- beta (expertise) is not identifiable
 - components collapse to shared behavior

 Scaling ambiguity persists:
-- without epsilon (baseline IRLEED)
-- with epsilon (epsilon-only setting)
+- in homogeneous setting
+- in heterogeneous setting
+- in epsilon-only setting

 ---

 ## Files

-run_mix.py          main experiment script
+- `run_mix.py` — main experiment script
-src/irl_maxent/     MaxEnt IRL
+- `src/irl_maxent/` — MaxEnt IRL baseline
-src/mix_irl/        IRLEED + extensions
+- `src/mix_irl/` — IRLEED + extensions
-results/            outputs
+- `results/` — outputs

 ---

 ## Notes

-- builds on the original IRLEED framework
+- experiments follow the setup described in the report (100 seeds, 1000 iterations)
-- homogeneous and heterogeneous experiments explicitly disable epsilon
+- homogeneous and heterogeneous experiments disable epsilon
 - epsilon-only experiment isolates epsilon as the only source of heterogeneity
-- multi-seed evaluation used for robustness
+- no notebook is required to reproduce results
 - some seeds may fail due to numerical instability